 In December 1881, Jesse James made St. Joseph his home, hiding behind the alias Tom Howard.
 However, life was not to be a long and happy one for Jesse James in St. Joseph.
-Just three months later, on April 3, 1882, Bob Ford shot Jesse James in his home.
+Three months later, on April 3, 1882, Bob Ford shot Jesse James in his home.

 In 1887, St. Joseph became the second city in the United States to have electric streetcars.
-Two years later, the city hosted the New Era Exposition in hopes of being chosen as the site for a future World’s Fair.
-A disastrous fire destroyed much of the fair, caused financial ruin for its major backers, and ended any hope of attracting a World’s Fair.
+Two years later, the city hosted the New Era Exposition hoping to be chosen as the site for a future World’s Fair.
+A disastrous fire destroyed much of the fair, caused financial ruin for its significant backers, and ended any hope of attracting a World’s Fair.

 By the turn of the century, the rush to the west was virtually over, but St. Joseph had already established itself as a major livestock and wholesale market.

 Today, the city is the county seat of Buchanan County and is called home to about 79,960 people.
 The city features numerous historical attractions, including several museums and numerous beautiful historic buildings and mansions.
 Many of these historic buildings are listed on the National Register of Historic Places.